 no green light and negative function on all.

 Dead at $10,000 (or more).

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the ICOM IC-7800.
+We collect prices paid by real hams over the years to help you estimate the value of a used ICOM IC-7800.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the ICOM IC-7800 might be around:
+Based on historic data, today's second-hand price of the ICOM IC-7800 is around: